Core Idea

 Definition

 Component-based decomposition is a systematic approach to breaking apart monolithic systems by analyzing static code structure—measuring coupling, cohesion, and dependency metrics—to identify natural service or module boundaries.
 Unlike domain-driven decomposition which starts with business domains, this technique uses objective code metrics like afferent coupling, efferent coupling, Abstractness, Instability, and Distance-from-Main-Sequence to discover where the code naturally wants to split.
-This data-driven approach complements domain analysis and is particularly valuable when domain boundaries are unclear or when refactoring legacy systems where domain knowledge has eroded.
+This data-driven approach is particularly valuable when domain boundaries are unclear or when domain knowledge has eroded in legacy systems.

 Key Characteristics

-- Metrics-driven analysis: Uses quantifiable measurements (Afferent-Coupling, Efferent-Coupling, Abstractness, Instability) rather than subjective domain understanding to identify decomposition points
+- Metrics-driven analysis: Uses quantifiable measurements rather than subjective domain understanding—reveals actual dependencies that may differ from documented architecture

-- Complements domain-driven design: Works alongside Bounded-Context analysis—metrics validate that domain boundaries also have clean code structure
+- Complements domain-driven design: Works alongside Bounded-Context analysis; metrics validate that proposed domain boundaries also have clean code structure

 Why It Matters